Dalek One Shoulders - The Walk-In Dalek at Llangollen

 Recent History: - The skirt of Dalek Eight has a somewhat more interesting history than its shoulders.
 After filming it was briefly used in the final episode of The War Games in 1969 as part of the second Doctors defence in his trial.
 Here it was paired with Dalek Seven's shoulders and Dalek Two's neck with its obvious repair.

 It was rescued from junking, along with the shoulders of Dalek Two, by Bernard Wilkie who wanted it as a play thing for his children.
 It resided in his barn for many years, until he learned of the Doctor Who exhibition to be held at the Museum of Moving Image (Momi) in 1991.
-He donated the prop to the exhibition where it was displayed as a 'destroyed' Dalek with its top half hanging over the shoulders to disguise the size difference.
-By this time the original neck had collapsed and a replacement was in place instead.
+He donated the prop to the exhibition where it was displayed as a ‘destroyed’ Dalek with its top half hanging over the shoulders to disguise the size difference.
+Although the neck rings were original, Wilkie had replaced the ‘clover’ rods with a new style rod.

 The Exhibition Skirt